 In-Service Training

+In-Service Training (School Boards as Charter School Authorizers)

+School Board members shall participate in annual in-service training as follows:

+Twelve (12) hours for an authorizer or member with zero (0) to eight (8) years of experience as an authorizer;

+Competency-based annual in-service training;

+In-service training toward the board member training requirements of KRS 160.180 may also count toward the required twelve (12) hours of charter school training, to the extent the requirements of both are met by training contents.
+The charter school training requirements shall include the following topics of authorizer responsibility and charter school formation and operation:

+Financial governance and transparency;

+Conflict of interest;

+Charter application;

+Charter school contracting;

+Charter school monitoring;

+Charter school renewal, nonrenewal, and revocation;

+Charter school closure;

+Ethics;

+Curriculum and instruction;

+Educational services provided for special needs, at risk, English learner, gifted, and other special population students; and

+Physical restraint and seclusion of students.

+The training shall be approved by the Commissioner of Education.

 Orientation of New Board Members

 The Superintendent/designee and/or the Board Chair shall acquaint new Board members with their duties and obligations and furnish them with a copy of the Board’s policy manual and/or access to the District’s online manual and such other information and guidance materials as necessary to prepare them for service.
 Areas should include, but not be limited to, District budgeting, planning and student learning indicators.
 In addition, new Board members shall be provided assistance in locating training opportunities to help them meet statutory training requirements and to support them in learning their roles and responsibilities.